 Memphis Landmarks Commission

-The Memphis Landmarks Commission (MLC) is responsible for preserving and protecting the historic, architectural, and cultural landmarks in the City of Memphis.
-As such, MLC reviews zoning requests and work that is visible from the street, including new construction, demolition, relocation of structures, and different types of exterior alterations in both historic preservation zones and historic conservation zones.
+The Memphis Landmarks Commission (MLC) is responsible for preserving and protecting the historic, architectural and cultural landmarks in the City of Memphis.
+As such, MLC reviews zoning requests and work that is visible from the street, including new construction, demolition, relocation of structures, and different types of exterior alterations in the historic districts.
+The Landmarks Commission is staffed by the Office of Planning and Development.

 Nancy Jane Baker